js-bits/executor/README.md

-# Abstract executor
+# Abstract Executor class

-An abstract executor is similar to a promise with two major differences:

-- Asynchronous operation that ties an outcome to a promise is decoupled from resolve/reject functions
+`Executor` is a class derived from `Promise` and it has similar behavior but with one major difference: asynchronous operation that ties an outcome to a promise is decoupled from the constructor.

+`Executor` also has two useful features:

 - Built-in monitoring of execution time
+- Optional rejection by a specified timeout

-The package also includes a basic executor implementation called `Receiver`.
+The package additionally includes a simple executor implementation called `Receiver`.

 ## Installation